szlabs/harbor-tile/README.md

 # harbor-tile
-Project to build the tile for Harbor based on Harbor bosh release.
+Project to build the PCF Ops Manager tile for Harbor based on Harbor bosh release.

 **NOTES: Tile for Harbor is still under development.
 It's very unstable and may be not usable some time.**